-Second and final year students may take one 30-CAT module or two 15-CAT modules from outside the department (e.g. from the Institute for Advanced Teaching and Learning or another academic dept) in place of an optional module.
+Second and final year students can choose one 30-CAT module or two 15-CAT modules from outside the department.
+For example, you might choose a module from the Institute for Advanced Teaching and Learning or another academic department.

-You will study Classical Civilisation in a variety of ways – through lectures, seminars, and language classes, and, in your final year, through a dissertation on a topic of your own choice, with guidance from your departmental supervisor.
+You will study Classics in a variety of ways through lectures, seminars, and language classes.
+In your final year you will write a dissertation on a topic of your own choice, with guidance from your departmental supervisor.

-You'll take four modules, each with 2-3 contact hours per week (more for your language module/s).
+You will take four modules, each with 2-3 contact hours per week.
+You will have more contact hours for your language module(s).

-Class sizes vary from 6 to 80.
+Your class sizes will vary from 6 to 80 students.
 Honours modules are capped at 60.

-On our Classical Civilisation with Study in Europe degree you spend your third year studying classical subjects in Italian at one of our partner universities (currently in Venice, Rome, Bologna or Padua) and then return for your final year at Warwick.
+On our Classical Civilisation with Study in Europe degree you spend your third year studying classical subjects at one of our partner universities (currently in Bologna, Padua, Rome or Venice, with recent confirmation of new placements in Berlin and Tübingen, Germany), before returning for your final year at Warwick.

 Alternatively, you may choose to spend a year at our partner university of Monash, Australia, at the end of your second year.
 The Study Abroad Team based in the Office for Global Engagement offers support for these activities, and the Department's dedicated Study Abroad Co-ordinator can provide more specific information and assistance.